Damian Matacz: Wanneroo/Joondalup Wolves

-Australian NBL, New Zealand, and Europe (2002–2010)
+Australian NBL, New Zealand, and Europe

-After graduating from Northern Michigan University, Matacz returned to Perth and spent time with the Perth Wildcats during the 2002–03 NBL season.
+Matacz was a member of the Perth Wildcats of the National Basketball League (NBL) during the 2002–03 season.
 He played two games for the Wildcats, including 20 seconds on 12 October against the Wollongong Hawks and just under six minutes on 18 January against the Canberra Cannons.
 In the second game, he had six points, two rebounds and one assist.

-In 2004, Matacz moved to New Zealand to play for the Canterbury Rams of the New Zealand NBL.
+Matacz played for the Canterbury Rams of the New Zealand NBL during the 2004 season.
 In 18 games, he averaged 9.8 points and 6.6 rebounds per game.

 For the 2004–05 season, Matacz moved to Ireland to play for UCC Demons of the Irish Superleague.
 He helped Demons win the championship and averaged 21 points, 11.9 rebounds, 1.8 blocks and 1.7 assists in 22 games.

 For the 2005–06 season, Matacz moved to Germany to play for TB Weiden of the 2.
 Basketball Bundesliga.
 In 13 games for Weiden, he averaged 12.4 points and 6.5 rebounds per game.
 He finished the season with a two-game stint in Switzerland with BBC Martigny-Ovronnaz.

-In September 2007, Matacz initially signed with Spanish team Rhino's Xiria de Carballo.
-However, after joining the Singapore Slingers for the first two games of the 2007–08 NBL season, he parted ways with Carballo.
-He played for the Slingers in Singapore on 19 September against the Melbourne Tigers and in Perth against the Wildcats on 23 September.
+Matacz initially signed with Spanish team Rhino's Xiria de Carballo for the 2007–08 season, but later joined the Singapore Slingers of the Australian NBL.
+He played two games for the Slingers to start the 2007–08 NBL season, including in Singapore on 19 September against the Melbourne Tigers and in Perth against the Wildcats on 23 September.